Man destroys new Ten Commandments statue at Arkansas Capitol

 Michael Tate Reed, 32, of Van Buren, Arkansas, was booked in the Pulaski County jail shortly after 7:30 a.m. on preliminary charges of defacing objects of public interest, criminal trespass and first-degree criminal mischief.
 An arrest report lists his occupation as “unemployed/disabled.”

-Authorities did not know whether he had an attorney who could speak on his behalf, and a video arraignment was set for Thursday morning, a Pulaski County sheriff’s spokesman said.
+Authorities did not know whether he had an attorney who could speak on his behalf.
+A video arraignment was set for Thursday morning, a Pulaski County sheriff’s spokesman said.
+A call to the number listed for Reed on a police report went straight to voicemail.

 In the video, the sky is dark and the Arkansas Capitol’s dome is visible.
 Music is heard followed by a female voice, likely on the radio, saying, “Where do you go when you’re faced with adversity and trials and challenges?”
 The driver is then heard growling, “Oh my goodness.
 Freedom!” before accelerating into the monument.
 The vehicle’s speedometer is last shown at 21 mph (33 kph) and then a collision can be heard.

-Arkansas’ monument fell from its plinth and broke into multiple pieces as it hit the ground.
-The debris had been cleaned up by midmorning Wednesday.
+The monument fell and broke into multiple pieces as it hit the ground.

-Oklahoma County Sheriff’s spokesman Mark Opgrande told The Associated Press on Wednesday that Reed was arrested in October 2014 in the destruction of Oklahoma’s Ten Commandments monument at the state Capitol.
-Opgrande confirmed that the suspect arrested Wednesday in Arkansas was the same person arrested in the Oklahoma case.
+Oklahoma County sheriff’s spokesman Mark Opgrande told The Associated Press on Wednesday that Reed was the same man arrested in October 2014 in the destruction of Oklahoma’s Ten Commandments monument at the state Capitol.

-In a 2015 email to the Tulsa World , Reed apologized for wrecking Oklahoma’s monument and said he suffered from mental health issues.
+In a 2015 email to the Tulsa World , Reed apologized for wrecking Oklahoma’s monument and said he suffered from delusions and heard voices.

 “I am so sorry that this all happening (sic) and wished I could take it all back,” Reed said.